Common Engineering Entrance Examination: Joint Entrance Examination (JEE)

 On 18 June 2012, a more specific format was proposed by a joint meeting of the councils of IITs, NITs, and IIITs.
-As per this proposal, the exam would be called Joint Entrance Examination (JEE) and would be made of two parts, JEE-Main and JEE-Advanced.
+As per this proposal, the exam would be called the Joint Entrance Examination (JEE) and would be made up of two parts, JEE-Main and JEE-Advanced.
 Two distinct "patterns of admission" would be used.
 For IITs, an average of the marks from Class XII Board exams and JEE-Main would be used for screening, allowing only a fixed number of candidates to be considered for admission.
 Ranking between these candidates will be based entirely on JEE-Advanced, the format of which would be decided by the Joint Admission Board of IITs.
-For other institutions (NITs, IIITs, and 20 GFTIs), admissions would be possible only if the candidate has secured at least 75 percent marks in their class 12th board examinations or has appeared in the top 20 percentile list of their respective boards for the class 12th board examination.
+For other institutions (NITs, IIITs, and 20 GFTIs), admissions would be possible only if the candidate has secured at least 75% marks in their class 12th board examinations or has appeared in the top 20 percentile list of their respective boards for the class 12th board examination.

 Objections

-Two of the IITs have voiced strong objections to the common examination, and have announced that if the change takes place, they will conduct their own admittance exams.
+Two of the IITs have voiced strong objections to the common examination, and have announced that if the change takes place, they will conduct their admittance exams.

-Recent Developments
+Recent developments

-In August 2022, UGC Chairperson M. Jagadesh Kumar spoke about UGC proposal to merge JEE Main, NEET into CUET as per NEP 2020 while being silent on JEE Advanced, this has led to an outcry among students but Education Minister Dharmendra Pradhan later clarified that merger will not happen in next 2 years.
+In August 2022, UGC Chairperson M. Jagadesh Kumar spoke about UGC's proposal to merge JEE Main, NEET into CUET as per NEP 2020 while being silent on JEE Advanced, this has led to an outcry among students but Education Minister Dharmendra Pradhan later clarified that merger will not happen in next 2 years.